abdo-abaco/Advanced_lane_lines/README.md

 The inverse perspective transform matrix is computed (line #106) just like the perspective transform matrix except with reversing source and destination points on cv2.getPerspectiveTransform() call.
 ![alt text][image7]

 ### Step:6.
+Indentifying lane on the road
-#### Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### The Inverse Perspective Transform from Step:5 is plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I implemented cv2.addWeighted() on line #216 to combine the road image with the masked image of the lane lines obtained from the inverse perspective transform.
+The result from the first frame is shown below:
 ![alt text][image8]

-* Warp the detected lane boundaries back onto the original image.

-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The images for camera calibration are stored in the file called `calibration.p`.
-The images in `test_images` are for testing your pipeline on single frames.
-If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.

-`ouput_images`
-`project_video.mp4`

 #### Video.
-Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+We provide a link to our final video output.
+The pipeline performs reasonably well on the entire project video
 Here's a [link to my video result](https://youtu.be/yNyQFfTKRMw)

 ---

-#### HOW WAS IT.
+#### Conclusion.
 Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 ---